-This oid block-house on our left was built in 1780-82, by the British troops; beyond, to the left, are two buildings, officers' quarters, built in 1876; passing along toward the flag-staff, we come to another set of officers' quarters, built in 1835, and another old block-house, the upper part of which is used as a reservoir, into which water is pumped from a spring at the foot of the bluff, and distributed through pipes into various buildings.
-This innovation on the oldtime water-wagon was made in accordance with a plan devised by, and executed under the direction of, Lieut.
-D. H. Kelton, U. S. A. Water first pumped Oct.
+This old block-house on our left was built in 1780, by the British troops under Major Patrick Sinelair; beyond, to the left, are two buildings, officers' quarters, built in 1876; passing along toward the flag-staff, we come to another set of officers' quarters, built in 1835, and another old block-house, the upper part of which is used as a reservoir, into which water is pumped from a spring at the foot of the bluff, and distributed through pipes into various buildings.
+This innovation on the old-time water-wagon was made in 1881, in accordance with a plan devised by, and excented under the direction of, Lieut.
+Dwight II.
+Kelton, 10th U. S. Infantry, Post-Quartermaster.
+Water first pumped Oct.
 11, 1881.